 Yes, and it can save you both money and vacation days.
 Many resorts build packages specifically for this.

-According to The Wedding Edition, Grenada’s Spice Island Beach Resort provides complimentary weddings for selected room categories, including the ceremony, marriage certificate, floral decorations, and a sunset cruise.
+The Wedding Edition notes that Grenada’s Spice Island Beach Resort provides complimentary weddings for selected room categories, including the ceremony, marriage certificate, floral decorations, and a sunset cruise.
 Jamaica’s Couples Swept Away includes bouquets, sparkling wine, and catamaran cruises in their wedding packages.

 Our destination wedding tips article covers the logistics of making this work.
 If you’re considering it, start planning 6 to 12 months out and confirm legal requirements with the local embassy or a destination wedding planner, since rules change frequently.